sahib/rmlint/docs/rmlint.1.rst

       # Unlike the previous snippet, this one uses priorities:
       # Always keep files in ABC, DEF, GHI by following that particular order of
-      # importance (ABC has a top priority), dismiss all duplicates with
+      # importance (ABC has top priority), dismiss all duplicates with
       # tmp, temp, cache in their paths and if none of those are applicable,
       # keep the oldest files instead.
       $ rmlint -S 'r<.*ABC.*>r<.*DEF.*>r<.*GHI.*>R<.*(tmp|temp|cache).*>m' /some/path